Nathleigh/pdsnd_github/README.md

 Created this project and README file on 5 April 2023.

 ### Project Title
-Udacity Project 3 - Bikeshare github
+Udacity Project 3 - Explore US Bikeshare Data

 ### Description
 Python code provides analytics of user data from bike share schemes in NYC, Chicago and Washington.
+•Popular times of travel
+•Popular stations and trip
+•Trip duration
+•User info

 ### Files used
 bikeshare_NC.py